Natural Pain Relief for Elbow Pain

 As a practitioner at Acupuncture Northwest, I’ve had dozens of patients over the years have their elbow pain go away and often with very few treatments.
 Some patients need to do monthly or quarterly maintenance treatments but they all look forward to their visits at our office.

 It’s true!
-Elbow pain is a common ailment we see in our clinic, and it often responds extremely well to acupuncture treatments.
+Elbow pain is a common ailment we see in our clinic, and it often responds extremely well to acupuncture and massage treatments.
 Many of our patients already have a diagnosis of tendonitis from their doctor when they come through our doors.
 Others do not, but know they have a nagging pain that affects almost all aspects of their daily activity.
-Whether the pain is localized, or radiates into the forearm and hand, elbow pain and injury can be extremely bothersome amd acupuncture can help reduce that pain naturally.
+Whether the pain is localized, or radiates into the forearm and hand, elbow pain and injury can be extremely bothersome and acupuncture and massage can help reduce that pain naturally.

 Types of Elbow Pain Acupuncture can treat:

 - Rheumatoid arthritis

 Natural pain management with acupuncture and massage in Seattle and Tacoma:

 Every time I have pain issues with my neck or elbows or sciatica pain on my legs, I go to Julie for acupuncture treatments.
 With every treatment, Julie helps me relax and release all my stress and anxiety with her acupuncture and maintains my energy balance with acupuncture.